 Aerobic exercise are those workouts that work out your heart and thus need high amounts of oxygen to meet your energy needs during an exercise.
 In this case, swimming laps in the pool can greatly work out your heart, strengthening the efficiency at which it can pump blood throughout your body.
 Keep in mind though, heart rate is usually reduced in water when compared to exercises on land.
 So even though your heart may not be beating as intensely as it would when running in the park, your heart is still indeed working out with you.

 At the same time water exercises are working out your heart, you can burn many many calories in one hour of doing aquatic fitness.
 According to a research, a person who weighs approximately 84 kg can burn up to 356 calories in that hour.
-One hour of water fitness might seem a lot, but then again, it’s not boring.
+One hour of aqua fitness might seem a lot, but then again, it’s not boring.

 Water Adds Resistance